PaulHosek/paulhosek.github.io/source/_posts/Building-a-computer-from-scratch.md

 1. Electricity works like water in my head.
 If I turn the tap on, the water runs.
 If I turn it off, it does not run.
 For our task, this should be good enough, but please know that there is more to it.
 2. We also assume a few fundamental things already exist.
 Most notably, we will skip over the circuit logic needed to implement the NOT- and AND-Gates.

 Occasionally, I felt that I needed to brush over and ommit details to aid the consistency and length of this post.
 If you are not satisfied after reading - great!
 How about you start with one of the sources I linked at the end?
-If you find something is plain incorrect (which is very possible), send me a message on Linkedin!
+If you find something is that is incorrect (which is very possible), send me a message on Linkedin!

 ### Goal 1: Invert inputs.